Congestion pricing

 Congestion pricing or congestion charges is a system of surcharging users of public goods that are subject to congestion through excess demand, such as through higher peak charges for use of bus services, electricity, metros, railways, telephones, and road pricing to reduce traffic congestion; airlines and shipping companies may be charged higher fees for slots at airports and through canals at busy times.
-Advocates claim this pricing strategy regulates demand, making it possible to manage congestion without increasing supply.
+This pricing strategy regulates demand, making it possible to manage congestion without increasing supply.